 While the Elmos and Doras of Times Square get more press, there are far more insidious costumed menaces roaming the city... the fake monks.
 You will spot them all over the high-traffic areas of Central Park, and occasionally in popular spots like the Financial District or the High Line.
 Dressed as Buddhist monks, these beggars will approach you, hand you a trinket, and then ask for money.
 They hope you will be too polite or embarrassed to just hand it back and walk away.
 But that's what you should do.

 Your best bet: When you see someone in NYC walk up to you, and attempt to hand you something, keep your hands at your side, and just walking.
 If they verbally attempt to demand your attention, just ignore it.
-No response is the best response here.
+As noted at the beginning, no response is the best response here.

 That above advice goes double for the CD guys.
 The "monks" will at least treat your rejection politely.
 That's often not the case here.
 Here's how this goes down: a young man will approach you, telling you he's a breakout musician, and will practically shove a homemade CD into your hand.
 He will then demand payment for the CD.
 If you don't pay, the CD guys often become verbally aggressive, until you pay up, just to get away.
 They tend to congregate mostly around Times Square, but are ever expanding.
 If they insist, call the police!